 Aloe vera (Aloe barbadensis) is one of the oldest plants on record to be noted for healing properties.
 It has been cultivated around the world due to its highly adaptable nature and usefulness as a skin-healing herb.

-Aloe is naturally anti-bacterial and contains antiseptics which help clean cuts and wounds by killing bacteria and fungi.
+Aloe is naturally anti-bacterial and contains antiseptics that help clean cuts and wounds by killing bacteria and fungi.
 Aloe’s pH level closely matches our skin, enabling it to gently (but thoroughly) cleanse our skin while also closing pores.
 Its anti-inflammatory qualities can calm inflamed skin.

-With all the hand-washing that we’ve all been doing lately, I wanted to take this wonderful skin-healing herb and add it to soap.
+I wanted to take this wonderful skin-healing herb and add it to soap.
 Just adding this one extra element can really help the drying and cracking that happens from washing hands so regularly.

 We know that aloe vera is amazing for skin.
 It has been used throughout history to treat burns, rashes, wounds, and other forms of skin problems.
-It can also be taken internally as a laxative, to aid in digestion, and to help with inflammation.
+It can also be taken internally as a laxative to aid in digestion and to help with inflammation.

 But it’s usually prepared as a juice or gel for both internal consumption and external application.
 So when it’s added to a soap recipe, I wondered if the beneficial properties of the aloe gel added are minimized by the hot temperatures that this aloe vera soap recipe requires.